 • Lessons from those stories

-• Sharing great experiences with BCNET services and team, especially regarding incident response
+• Sharing great experiences with BCNET services and team and especially regarding incident response

 Interactive Q&A Session (5 minutes)